 FCC not seeking divestitures in Sprint/Clearwire/SoftBank deal

-WASHINGTON/NEW YORK, June 27 (Reuters) - The U.S. telecommunications regulator is not planning to ask Sprint Nextel Corp or Clearwire Corp to divest any spectrum in order to gain approval for Sprint's proposed buyout of Clearwire, two sources familiar with the matter said on Thursday.
+WASHINGTON/NEW YORK (Reuters) - U.S. regulators do not plan to ask Sprint Nextel Corp (S.N) or Clearwire Corp CLWR.O to sell any spectrum as they near a vote on Sprint's proposed buyout of Clearwire, two sources familiar with the matter said on Thursday.